mvolkmann/blog/src/python/pandas.md

 Note that these just return data.
 To print it, pass the result to the `print` function.

-In the tables that following, some abbreviations are used for arguments.
-Column name values below are abbreviated as `cn`.
-Row index values below are abbreviated as `ri`.
-Column index values below are abbreviated as `ci`.
-Row start indexes (`rsi`) and column start indexes (`csi`) are inclusive and default to zero.
-Row end indexes (`rei`) and column end indexes (`cei`) are exclusive and default to length.

 | Operation                                                                     | Code                                    |
 | ----------------------------------------------------------------------------- | --------------------------------------- |
 | get column names                                                              | `df.columns`                            |